Ice Hockey Quotes To Inspire Your Team

 It’s in this dejected moment that we pull out Hank Aaron’s wise words and remember that failure is just a learning experience.

-When you’re next at practice, aim the lessons around the issues that caused the team to fail, and help them get stronger in this area.
+When you’re next at practice, aim the lessons around the issues that caused the team to fail and help them get stronger in this area.

 Once they see themselves improving, their attitude will change.